Project 01 / 2026 . UX Strategy x Product Design

 THE BUSINESS NEEDS THEM first.

 The sharpest contradiction in the project.
-Users preferred ads concentrated in the final 30% of a film — preserve emotional continuity, then accept the interruption.
-The business needed ads in the first 70% — retention and monetization both collapse if a user closes the tab before the ads run.
+Users preferred ads concentrated in the final 30% of a film โ preserve emotional continuity, then accept the interruption.
+The business needed ads in the first 70% โ retention and monetization both collapse if a user closes the tab before the ads run.

 WHAT USERS WANT

-WHAT THE BUSINESS NEEDS
+WHAT BUSINESS NEEDS

-0% → 100%
+100%

-Designing an
+Designing an ad-supported streaming platform.

-Designing an
+Designing an interconnected

 entertainment ecosystem.